psanan/swiss-german-english/README.md

 * Full sentences (which should then end with punctuation)
 * Words which are always capitalized

 Parenthesized expressions should generally be avoided in the examples, preferring examples which don't require them, or multiple valid translations.
-If included, entries should be valid as if individual strings with and without the parenthetical expressions (up to a space) were included.
+If included, entries should be valid, up to whitespace, as if individual strings with and without the parenthetical expressions were included.

-We try to be consistent with Swiss German orthography, but do aspire to perfection.
+This guide is not self-consistent with respect to Swiss German orthography.
-In general, we choosing between equally-valid spelling options, we prefer:
+In general, when choosing between equally-valid spelling options, prefer:

 - shorter forms over longer ones
-- "aa" over "ah"
+- "aa" over "ah" (gaats)
-- "e" over "ä"
+- "e" over "ä" (wie)
-- "o" over "oo"
+- "o" over "oo" (cho)
-- "oi" over "eu"
+- "oi" over "eu" (ois)
-- "d" over "t"
+- "d" over "t" (Dütsch)
-- "b" over "p"
+- "b" over "p" (Bire)